Three Little Chickpeas

 • ¾ teaspoon garam masala

-• White rice, brown rice, or basmati rice
+• Serving suggestions: white rice, brown rice, or basmati rice, and fresh chopped cilantro

 Instructions

-1. In a large high-sided sauté pan with a lid, cook the diced onion with a pinch of salt on medium heat.
-Once the onion is translucent add the cumin seeds and cook for about 1-2 minutes.
-For oil-free cooking add a splash of water if the onion starts sticking, and turn down the heat if needed.
-Or use a neutral-tasting oil.
+1. Heat a large high-sided sauté pan with a lid, and add the diced onion with a pinch of salt on medium heat and cook until translucent.
+Add the cumin seeds and cook for about 1 to 2 minutes.
+For oil-free cooking, add a splash of water if the onion starts sticking, and turn down the heat if needed.
+(Or sauté the onion in a neutral-tasting oil).

-2. Add the garlic, chili, and fresh ginger, and cook for about 1 minute.
+2. Add the garlic, chili, and fresh ginger, and cook for about 30 seconds to 1 minute.

-3. Add the ground coriander, smoked paprika, and ground turmeric, and stir into the onions.
-Cook for about 1 minute.
+3. Stir in the ground coriander, smoked paprika, and ground turmeric into the onions.
+Cook for about 30 seconds to 1 minute.

-4. Add the can of diced tomatoes and scrape up any cooked-on bits at the bottom of the pot with a wooden spoon or silicone spatula.
+4. Add the can of diced tomatoes (do not drain) and scrape up any cooked-on bits at the bottom of the pan with a wooden spoon or silicone spatula.

 5. Add drained black beans, coconut milk, tamari, and salt.
 Bring to a boil and lower to a simmer.
 Cook covered for 20 minutes, stirring occasionally.

 6. If the curry is too watery, remove the lid and cook for another 5 minutes.
-Lite or reduced-fat coconut milk can create a thinner curry than full-fat.
-In this case to make the curry thicker, blend roughly ¼-1/2 cup of the curry using an immersion blender or regular blender (if using this add back to the curry).
+Lite or reduced-fat coconut milk can make a thinner curry than full-fat coconut milk.
+In this case, to make the curry thicker, blend roughly ¼ to ½ cup of the curry using an immersion blender or regular blender (if using this method, add it back to the curry).

 7. Add the garam masala, then taste and adjust.